rebelsky/csc207c/_labs/minimum-spanning-trees.md

 To deal with non-directional edges, we can just make sure that we always add pairs of edges (both directions).
 Once an edge is in the MST, it doesn't matter what it's direction is.

-* Option 1: Add an `addUndirectedEdge` method.
+* Option 1: Add an `addUndirectedEdge` method to the `Graph` classwhich adds directed edges in both directions.
-* Option 2: Subclass the Graph class and override `addEdge`.
+* Option 2: Subclass the `Graph` class and override `addEdge` to add directed edges in both directions..
+* Option 3: Use the `UndirectedGraph` class, which does the same thing as option 2 for you.

 ### Remaining edges

-You can use a `[PriorityQueue](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/PriorityQueue.html)` of `Edge` objects to keep track of which edges remain.
+You can use a `[java.util.PriorityQueue](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/PriorityQueue.html)` of `Edge` objects to keep track of which edges remain.
 You'll need to supply a `Comparator` for `Edge` objects, which will look something like the following:

     (e1,e2) -> e1.weight().compareTo(e2.weight())